 Navy Tattoo Policy: What’s Allowed and What’s Not in 2024

-Thinking about joining the Navy or already serving and considering some new ink?
-The U.S. Navy’s tattoo policy has evolved significantly in recent years, reflecting changing attitudes and cultural norms.
+Are you considering joining the Navy or currently serving and thinking about getting some new ink?
+The tattoo policy of the U.S. Navy has undergone significant changes in recent years, mirroring evolving cultural norms and attitudes.

-The Navy allows tattoos in more locations and sizes than ever before, including full sleeves on arms and legs and even a small neck tattoo.
+The Navy now permits tattoos in a wider array of locations and sizes than ever before, including full sleeves on arms and legs, as well as small tattoos on the neck.

-You can now express yourself more freely through body art while serving your country.
+You now have greater freedom to showcase your individuality through body art while serving your nation.

-However, some restrictions still apply to maintain professionalism and readiness.
+However, some limitations are still in place to uphold professionalism and readiness.

-It affects not only your eligibility to join but also your daily life in uniform and potential career advancement opportunities.
+It influences not only your eligibility for joining but also your everyday life in uniform and prospects for career advancement.

 Key Takeaways

-• The Navy now allows full sleeve tattoos and a small neck tattoo up to 1 inch in diameter
+• Full sleeve tattoos and a small neck tattoo (up to 1 inch in diameter) are now allowed in the Navy

 • Tattoos on the head, face, hands, and wrists remain prohibited